slashkc01/ext/README.txt

 3. Add a new item link into the My Account menu connected to produclist module.
 4. Displays product list with the handle_display attribute set to Yes.

-NOTE: append ?mode=slider on "produclist/index/?mode=slider" it will enable the product slider
+NOTE: append ?mode=slider on "productlist/index/?mode=slider" or "productlist/index/index/mode/slider/" it will enable the product slider